-Health professions students may choose any major but should meet with a health professions advisor for assistance in planning a course of study as soon as possible.
-You should anticipate taking introductory biology or physics as well as chemistry courses your first semester.
+Health professions students may choose any major while completing prerequisites for desired health care fields.
+Health professions advisors along with academic advisors are here for assistance in planning a course of study which includes the Elon Experiences we value.
+You should anticipate taking introductory biology, chemistry and/or physics courses your first semester.
+Pre-requisite courses by career can be found here.

 At Elon, classes are small and the low student-faculty ratio means that students enjoy significant individual attention and build close working relationships with their professors.
 Faculty are closely involved with student research as well as their own research.
 They provide close supervision and advice for students interested in health professions.